sohekim/anagrams_app/README.md

 # Anagram App
-A complete Android app for a user to play a simple anagram game
+A completed Android app for the Google Applied CS with Android course.
+The users can play a simple anagram game.

 ## How I builded the Anagram app
 * Began with the starter code for the Anagrams workshop